January 21, 2022

 By accessing this link, you will be leaving Risk Management Advisors' website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Management Advisors' website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Management Advisors.

 The dynamics of the health insurance system are at the root of the high cost of care.
-Below you will find an explanation of how healthcare costs became so unruly and what your company can do to control those costs.
+Below, you will find an explanation of how healthcare costs became so unruly and what your company can do to control those costs.

 Since the Preferred Provider Organization (“PPO”) and Health Maintenance Organization (“HMO”) patient-provider models became more prominent strategies for health insurance plans managing benefits around 30 years ago, the cost of administering group medical plans jumped more than 100%.
 This is faster than wages and inflation – a troubling trend for employers and employees alike.

-Under the ACA’s medical loss ratio policy, companies needed to pay 85 cents of every dollar made to providers, while the remaining 15 cents could be allocated to administrative costs and, ultimately, profit.
-The idea behind it was that is profits were capped then overall health costs would go down – but that didn’t come to fruition.
+Under the ACA’s medical loss ratio policy, companies needed to pay 85 cents of every dollar made to providers.
+In comparison, the remaining 15 cents could be allocated to administrative costs and, ultimately, profit.
+The idea behind it was that if profits were capped, overall health costs would go down – but that didn’t come to fruition.
 This did not incentivize health insurance companies to reduce costs.
-The cost of care is directly tied to profit under the medical loss ratio system, and so it follows that higher costs equals higher profit.
+The cost of care is directly tied to profit under the medical loss ratio system, so it follows that higher costs equal higher profit.

 The contents of this article are for general informational purposes only and Risk Strategies Company makes no representation or warranty of any kind, express or implied, regarding the accuracy or completeness of any information contained herein.
 Any recommendations contained herein are intended to provide insight based on currently available information for consideration and should be vetted against applicable legal and business needs before application to a specific client.